jvverde/MarpaX-xPathLike/README.md

      print $d->{drinks}->{q|Soft drinks|}->[0];
      #Tonic

-To get values we can invoke the getvalues ou getvalue methods o obtain a list/element matched.
+To get values we can invoke the getvalues ou getvalue methods to obtain a list/element matched.
 If what we need is to change the values we can use getrefs or getref methods to obtain a reference to the matched data-structures.
+The getref(s) methods always returns a reference to matched data-structure.
+If the matched element is a scalar a reference to that scalar is returned.
+If the matched element is a reference array (or hash) a reference to that reference is returned, so we can change it and not only nested data-structures.

 # DESCRIPTION